 Contact us for more details about our cabins and other facilities (shop, fuel cache, airstrip, hangar, helipads, etc.) that are available to commercial and government clients.

 The Johnny Lake Cabin

 A Typical Tent Camp

-Fawnie Mountain Hunts maintains both fly-out cabins and tent camps.
+Fawnie Mountain Outfitters maintains both fly-out cabins and tent camps.
 While our camps and cabins do not offer the same level of comfort and amenities as the Lodge at Laidman Lake, they allow our clients to access remote hunting areas that see little hunting pressure and hold abundant numbers of animals.